*If your integration is already configured and you want to learn about the actual usage of the integration, please go here*

 Mapping your Jira fields to your PractiTest fields

-Note: Field sync needs to be configured for each PractiTest project seperately.
+Note: Field sync needs to be configured for each PractiTest project separately.

-Note: Linked Issue field will be automatically added to the "Fail & Issue" modal box in case the project and the issue type you choose contain it, and you don't need to map it here.
+Note: Linked Issue field (for example "is blocked by" or "relates to") will be automatically added to the "Fail & Issue" modal box in case the project and the issue type you choose contain it, and you don't need to map it here.

 In the project Integration settings window, press settings and choose the ‘Jira project mapped fields’ tab.

 - Choose the Jira field you want to map.
-You can choose Text Fields, Single select lists (text, number, users), Multi-lists, Number, Date, or Sprint type fields.
+You can choose Text Fields, Single select lists (text, number, users), Multi-lists, Number, Date, Sprint, Epic link or Team type fields.
+(Team field can only be maaped when using Jira Cloud).

 - Tick the “Add to ‘Fail & Issue’” box if you want this field to appear when reporting an issue from PractiTest to Jira.

 - Choose if and where you want to map this Jira field to - to a PractiTest dedicated field, or to the description of the PractiTest entity.
-Please note: If you choose to map it to a field - the list of PractiTest fields that will appear will contain only custom fields that match the type of the Jira field you chose (text-text, number-number etc. Sprint field can be mapped to list type fields in PractiTest) and are also linked to either requirements or issues.
+Please note: If you choose to map it to a field - the list of PractiTest fields that will appear will contain only custom fields that match the type of the Jira field you chose (text-text, number-number etc. Sprint, Epic link and Team fields can be mapped to list type fields in PractiTest) and are also linked to either requirements or issues.
 If you chose the Jira Priority field, you will be able to map it to PractiTest Priority system field.

 - Once you choose to map to fields, you will need to choose whether to present the data in the issues field or in the requirement field, or both.
 If the PractiTest field you chose is linked only to one of them, then you will have only that option to map to.